London Won't Renew Uber's License, Saying Unauthorized Drivers Took 14,000 Trips

 London's transportation regulator has refused to renew Uber's license to operate in the U.K. capital, saying the company is not "fit and proper" to run a private ride-hiring service.
 The city says Uber's systems repeatedly allowed unauthorized drivers to pick up passengers.

 "We think this decision is wrong and we will appeal," Uber's U.K. division says, adding that 3.5 million people use Uber's app and services in London.
+Uber's license was due to expire on Monday.

 Transport for London says Uber's computer systems "allowed unauthorized drivers to upload their photos to other Uber driver accounts" and take on customers as if they were the Uber driver, something the regulator says happened on "at least 14,000 trips."